Brown County, Wisconsin

 Brown County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 268,740, making it the fourth-most populous county in Wisconsin.
-The county seat is Green Bay, making it one of three Wisconsin counties on Lake Michigan not to have a county seat with the same name.
-Brown County is part of the Green Bay, WI Metropolitan Statistical Area.
+The county seat is Green Bay.
+Brown County is part of the Green Bay metropolitan area.

 History

 Brown County is one of Wisconsin's two original counties, along with Crawford County.
 It originally spanned the entire eastern half of the state when formed by the Michigan Territorial legislature in 1818.
 It was named for Major General Jacob Brown, a military leader during the War of 1812.

 Several towns along the Fox River vied for the position of county seat in Brown County's early years.
 The first county seat was located at Menomoneeville (now a part of Allouez) in 1824.
 In 1837, a public referendum relocated the county seat to De Pere.
 The location was put up for the popular vote again in 1854, resulting in the establishment of the present county seat at Green Bay.

-The oldest known tree in Wisconsin, a 1,300 year-old cedar growing on the Niagara Escarpment, was found in Brown County.
+The oldest known tree in Wisconsin, a 1,300-year-old cedar growing on the Niagara Escarpment, was found in Brown County.